processfeedback/docs.processfeedback.org/identify-ai-usage.md

 ### 3. Look at text deletions

-The <a href="https://help.processfeedback.org/?insight=text-added-removed" target="_blank" rel="noopener noreferrer">Text Added and Removed chart</a> chart shows the rhythm of writing—what was typed and what was deleted.
+The <a href="https://help.processfeedback.org/?insight=text-added-removed" target="_blank" rel="noopener noreferrer">Text Added and Removed chart</a> shows the rhythm of writing—what was typed and what was deleted.

-A healthy writing usually includes:
+A healthy writing process usually includes:
 * Small bursts of typing
 * Occasional pauses
 * Frequent small deletions or revisions